eeue56/elm-ffi/README.md

 # elm-ffi
 A FFI interface for Elm

-:bangbang: This library is intended for _experienced_ Elm developers only!
-If you haven't written a lot of Elm and end up here, try asking about your problem on Slack instead! :bangbang:
+:fire: :bangbang: This library is intended for _experienced_ Elm developers only!
+If you haven't written a lot of Elm and end up here, try asking about your problem on Slack instead! :bangbang: :fire:

-Both `sync` and `async` functions can introduce runtime errors in Elm and break everything. `safeAsync` and `safeSync` can be used more safely, as they wrap each call in `try..catch` and return a result.
+:fire: Both `sync` and `async` functions can introduce runtime errors in Elm and break everything. `safeAsync` and `safeSync` can be used more safely, as they wrap each call in `try..catch` and return a result.
 Note, if `safeAsync`'s code fails during callback evaluation, it will not be returned as a result and will cause runtime errors.
+Because of this, this library should only really be used for prototyping ideas.
+This is _not_ a production quality library. :fire:

 ## Installation